Relationship Problems: Do I Stay or Do I Go?

 Signs of an unhealthy (or even abusive) relationship

-Here are the top signs of unhealthy relationships:
+Here are the top signs of an unhealthy relationship:

 - Possessiveness - They often try to control how you live your life.
 It could be controlling your appearance, what you wear, or who you hang out with.